tokenized/smart-contract/pkg/spynode/README.md

 make build
 ```

-On windows use build-win and run-win.
+On Windows use build-win and run-win.

 ## Configuration